basilkjose/Flight-Ticket-Fare-prediction/README.md

 *  Calculated the total flight duration

 ## Modeling
-It is machine learning regression preoblem.
+It is a machine learning regression preoblem.

 Algorithms used
 * Extra Trees Regressor